peterkia/eurekaclinical-user-service/README.md

 No final releases yet

 # What does it do?
-It provides RESTful APIs for users to manage their profile and change their password.
+It provides RESTful APIs for users to request an account, manage their profile and change their password.
+It also provides APIs for an administrator to create accounts.

 # REST endpoints
 ## `/api/userrequests`